mckennapsean/dissertation/content/05-worksheet.md

 students) and _understand_ (4 students) worksheets were selected as the most helpful design activity worksheets for their projects.
 Students stated that the _ideate_ worksheet helped them critique their own designs, while _understand_ helped jumpstart a visualization project.
-As stated by visualization novices:
-"_ideate_: critique of ones own design was most helpful" and "_Ideate_ is the most clear worksheet" and that both _understand_ and _ideate_ worksheets "helped to get the project off the ground."
+As stated by students: "_ideate_: critique of ones own design was most helpful" and "_Ideate_ is the most clear worksheet" and that both _understand_ and _ideate_ worksheets "helped to get the project off the ground."
 On the flip side, the _deploy_ (4 students) worksheet was selected as the least helpful because students often did not have sufficient time to focus on this activity, as students stated: "we were out of time" and "once the projects were off the ground, [_deploy_] didn't seem too important."
-Student feedback highlighted a benefit for the specific steps in an activity to organize and record their design process, explaining that for the
+Student feedback highlighted a benefit for the specific steps in an activity to organize and record their design process, explaining that for the worksheets:
-worksheets: "It seemed that the amount of text, guidance, and time taken achieved a proper balance."
+"It seemed that the amount of text, guidance, and time taken achieved a proper balance."
 Additional feedback highlighted some drawbacks to the worksheets, such as vague terminology or phrasing, creative limitations, and not enough structure.
 To uncover more information, we conducted interviews as a follow-up.

 <!--
 \mm{no participant numbers for these quotes? i'd say either use all the time, or not at all.}